nerissa29/reading-notes/class2-15.md

 #### What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)

-Mobile applications can use the *Authorization Code Flow* during autentication but with additional security.
-The *OAuth 2.0* provdes *Authorization Code Flow version* that uses Proof of Key for Code Exachange or known as PKCE [^2].
+Mobile applications can use the *Authorization Code Flow* during authentication but with additional security.
+The *OAuth 2.0* provides an *Authorization Code Flow version* that uses Proof of Key for Code Exchange or PKCE [^2].

 #### What is Implicit Flow with Form Post?

-The *Implicit Flow with Form Post*, rovided by OAuth 2.0, is an alternative to th *Authorization Code Flow* [^2].
-This is intended for Public Clients, or applications that are unable to secure Client Secrets securely [^2].
+The *Implicit Flow with Form Post*, provided by OAuth 2.0, is an alternative to the *Authorization Code Flow* [^2].
+This is intended for Public Clients or applications that cannot secure Client Secrets [^2].

 #### What is Client Credentials Flow?